comediaLKB/learning_with_passive_optical_nonlinear_mapping/README.md

 ## Quick Guide

-1. **Data Collection**: The data collected through the passive optical nonlinear mapping setup can be found in the `data/` folder.
-The data includes partial experimental results as well as simulated data.
+1. **Data**: The partial data reconstructed through the passive optical nonlinear mapping setup can be found in the `data/` folder.
+The data includes FashionMNIST reconstruction results.

 2. **Code**: The `code/` folder contains the code used for training and analyzing the data produced by the setup.
 It includes code for preprocessing the data, training models, and evaluating performance.